Abraham Lincoln Elementary School

 Type of Glass

-Goldray's dichroic glass creates a unique product that transmits and reflects light, and produces a brilliant color shift when viewed at different angles.
-Nicholas Micheels, an architect on the Muller+Muller project team, explains why dichroic laminated glass was chosen as “it added a playfulness to the façade and the children’s play area by rendering a vibrant array of colors onto it’s many exterior surfaces”.
+The glass creates a colorful shift when viewed from different angles, and adds a playful and whimsical appeal to the building’s façade and children’s play area.
+Architect Nicholas Micheels enjoyed working with the glass as it offers a unique and engaging user experience.
+According to Micheels, an architect on the Muller+Muller project team, dichroic laminated glass was chosen as “it added a playfulness to the façade and the children’s play area by rendering a vibrant array of colors onto it’s many exterior surfaces”.

 Craig MacGregor - MacGregor Architectural Products

 Have a vision? — Not sure how to achieve it?

 Let us help you bring that vision to life.